MooersLab/writingLogTemplate/README.md

 ## Usage on Overleaf

 - Upload the files into your current writing project.
-- Open the writing log file to edit it and compile it on the fly.
+- Open the writing log file to edit and compile it on the fly.
 - Compile times are lightning fast.
 - You can configure Overleaf to use its default, Vim, or Emacs key bindings.